A six-figure freelancer talks about the sort of things you can expect to write as a content marketing writer (one may surprise you!)

 Because I have this aversion to being paid $50-100 to write a blog post for someone else, I ignored the content marketing industry for a while.
 I erroneously thought that’s all it was.

 As I discovered after clients hired me to write service pieces, trend stories, and profiles, it’s not.
 In fact, I haven’t written a single blog post in the entire time I’ve been doing content marketing writing.
-Were I asked to do so, I’d probably still say no.
+So, if being a content marketing writer isn’t just writing blog posts, what does it involve?

-1. Case studies/profiles
+1. Case studies or profiles

-I’ve heard a number of content marketing writers tell me that case studies are their favorite kind of work and that there’s a lot of it to go around.
-Case studies are typically profile-style pieces that showcase the customer of a business and how they’re benefiting from being a client/customer of that company.
-Look at this case study on Shopify’s website for instance, on how this couple is making $600,000 a year selling digital products.
-The story is all about the couple, but it does clearly state how they’re using Shopify to make it happen.
+I’ve heard from several content marketing writers that case studies are their favorite kind of work, and there’s a lot to go around.
+Case studies are profile-style pieces that showcase the customer of a business and how they’re benefiting from being with that company.
+Look at this case study on Shopify’s website, for instance, on how this couple is making $600,000 a year selling digital products.
+The story is all about the couple, but it clearly states how they’re using Shopify to make it happen.

-2. How-to articles
+2. How-to or service articles

 3. Trend stories